rust-console/ps2-bios-book/src/md/3_exceptions.md

 Where these exception handlers go depends on the processor, and on a bit in Status called "Bootstrap Exception Vectors" (BEV) which is used for exception handlers in the ROM.

-> I will use the physical address conventions for these memory locations.
+> I will use the physical address conventions for these memory addresses.
+Remember that
+> `0000'0000` is the start of RAM, and `1FC0'0000` is the start of ROM.

 For the IOP:
 - TLB Miss exceptions go to `1FC0'0100` in BEV mode, or `0000'0000` normally.